 How does the lab ensure that Cementis products perform reliably and maintain their mechanical strength under our local conditions?

 We send our products to the MSB (Mauritius Standards Bureau) for regular external testing while running simultaneous internal tests to cross-check and validate our results.
 Our primary laboratory equipment is regularly calibrated by both the MSB and our suppliers to ensure absolute accuracy.
-Recently, we joined the QInterLabs testing scheme, which allows us to run standardised tests on standard cement products, helping us to double-confirm the precision of our daily work.
+Recently, we also joined a cross-testing program with other laboratories, which allows us to test our methods on standard cements and reconfirm the accuracy of our daily analyses.

 Without giving too much away, what upcoming technical trends or innovations excite you the most for the future of Cementis?